 “Organic is the only sensible way to go” and “the local is really a bigger selling point than Organic”.

-And be sure to share it to inspire your friends and family!
+And be sure to share this Blog post to inspire your friends and family!